apache/mynewt-site/docs/os/get_started/project_create.md

 The Newt tool has installed the base files for a project comprising the following:

-1. the file `project.yml` contains the repository list that the project uses to fetch its packages.
+1. The file `project.yml` contains the repository list that the project uses to fetch its packages.
 Your project is a collection of repositories.
 In this case, the project just comprises the core mynewt repository.
 Later you will add more repositories to include other mynewt components.
-2. the file `apps/blinky/pkg.yml` contains the description of your application and its package dependencies.
+2. The file `apps/blinky/pkg.yml` contains the description of your application and its package dependencies.
-3. A target directory containing `my_blinky_sim`, a target descriptor used to build a version of myproj.
+3. A `target` directory containing `my_blinky_sim`, a target descriptor used to build a version of myproj.
 Use `newt target show` to see available build targets.
 4. A non-buildable target called `unittest`.
 This is used internally by `newt` and is not a formal build target.

 **NOTE:** the actual code and package files are not installed (except the template for `main.c`).
 See the next step for installing the packages.